weaveworks/weave-gitops-private/docs/adrs/0003-wego-cli-pluggability.md

 Wego has two primary user touch points - the wego UI and the wego CLI.
 Both will need to support core or free users and provide enhanced capabilities for paying, aka enterprise customers.
 This ADR focuses solely on the CLI.

-The needs to have a consistent interface whether the user is using the free or enterprise tier of the product.
+The CLI needs to have a consistent interface whether the user is using the free or enterprise tier of the product.
 The enterprise features will require validation that the user is _entitled or licensed_ to use the features.
 The product _may_ hide enterprise features from users lacking the proper permissions.

-This ADR proposes how we develop this capability.
+This ADR proposes how we develop the Weave GitOps CLI to provide both core and enterprise capabilities.

 _NOTE: The details of entitlement and licensing enforcement are not explicitly covered here._
 ### Wego core built-in plugins/capabilities